Duke Energy (DUK)

 AI Analysis | Feedback

-- Residential Customers: This category includes individual households and consumers who use electricity and natural gas for their homes.
-These customers represent a significant portion of Duke Energy's customer base, utilizing energy for heating, cooling, lighting, and appliances.
+- Residential Customers: This category includes individual households and families that consume electricity and natural gas for personal use in their homes.

 AI Analysis | Feedback